NillionNetwork/nillion-docs/docs/start-building.md

 ## Build a Blind App

 This [Blind App Quickstart](/quickstart) is ideal for developers interested in **building frontends or fullstack web apps** on Nillion.
-This quickstart will guide you through writing a Nada program, storing the program on the Nillion Netowrk, and creating a blind web app lets you store secrets and run your Nada program in the browser.
+This quickstart will guide you through writing a Nada program, storing the program on the Nillion Network, and creating a blind web app lets you store secrets and run your Nada program in the browser.

 ## Connect a backend to Nillion